strawberriesandcheese/three-openll-labels/demo/subpages/md_content/start.md

 The texture atlas is used in the fragment shader to convert our previous glyph-sized rectangles to actual symbols.
 We sample the texture using the position supplied in the description file and compare the result to a threshold to decide whether a fragment is inside or outside the glyph.
 We discard all outside fragments and color only the inside fragments based on the label color.

 Each instanced glyph needs to be moved to its position in the text.
 When a label is created or when its text changes it uses the ```Typesetter``` to calculate these positions.
+The typesetter iterates over all glyphs in a label, placing characters based on the font information such as advance and kerning.
+It also implements automatic and manual line wrapping.

 Following is a simplified version of the typesetter logic.
 ```wren